Non-universality of color transparency onset in pion and kaon electroproduction

-Color transparency (CT) is expected to emerge when a hard exclusive process produces a compact color-singlet configuration whose interaction with the surrounding nuclear medium is reduced during its propagation \cite{Frankfurt1994,Dutta2013}.
-Nuclear transparency measurements in electronuclear reactions therefore provide a useful phenomenological probe of the space-time development of the produced hadron \cite{Qian2010,Nuruzzaman2011,Das2019,Choi2025,Kong2026}.
-In this context, the Jefferson Lab data on $A(e,e'\pi^+)$ and $A(e,e'K^+)$ are particularly valuable, because they allow one to compare the non-strange and strange sectors under broadly similar kinematical conditions.
+Color transparency (CT) is expected to emerge when a hard exclusive process produces a compact color-singlet configuration whose interaction with the surrounding nuclear medium is reduced during its propagation ~\cite{Frankfurt1994,Dutta2013}.
+Nuclear transparency measurements in electronuclear reactions therefore provide a useful phenomenological probe of the space-time development of the produced hadron ~\cite{Qian2010,Nuruzzaman2011,Das2019,Choi2025,Kong2026}.
+While recent measurements of proton transparency have shown no clear onset of CT up to the highest $Q^2$ measured ~\cite{Bhetuwal2021}, these results further motivate a careful examination of the meson sector.
+In this context, the Jefferson Lab (JLab) data on $A(e,e'\pi^+)$ and $A(e,e'K^+)$ are particularly valuable, because they allow one to compare the non-strange and strange sectors under broadly similar kinematical conditions.
+This comparison makes it possible to ask not merely whether CT sets in, but whether its onset is universal across meson flavors---a question we answer in the negative.

 Usually the pion and kaon data are discussed separately.
-However, their comparison points to two qualitative differences that deserve emphasis.
-The first concerns the role of deuteron normalization itself.
-The second concerns the effective formation dynamics inferred from the observed $Q^2$ dependence.
-Taken together, these features indicate that the onset of CT in the two channels is not controlled by a universal effective formation law.
+Their combined view, however, reveals that the effective formation dynamics inferred from the observed $Q^2$ dependence differs qualitatively between the two channels, so that the onset of CT is not controlled by a universal formation law.
+This is the main message of this Letter; a microscopic interpretation tracing the difference to the Goldstone-boson nature of the pion is discussed as an outlook.